What is the Curly Girl Method?

 It’s the reward you get from being gentle with your hair.
 In fact, many people report seeing immediate improvement in their hair, but if you don’t, your satisfactory results are right around the corner.

 Using lighter and creamier products are more likely to work better than thick or buttery consistency, but it really depends on your hair.
-Whether your hair type is 3 or 4 hair, the Curly Girl Method can give your hair springy, defined and healthy curls you didn’t think were possible.
+Whether your hair type is 3 or 4 hair, the CG Method can give your hair springy, defined and healthy curls you didn’t think were possible.

 It works with relaxed, permed, transitioning, and of course natural hair.
-It doesn’t matter if you have type 4a, 4b, 4c or 4d hair, the Curly Girl Method will work for you.
+It doesn’t matter if you have type 4a, 4b, 4c or 4d hair, the CG Method will work for you.

 When it comes to co-washing, type 4 queens might want to use thicker products, but as long as there aren’t sulfates or silicones, whichever product gives the results you want is the one you’re going to want to stick with.
 When you compare how your hair was before and after, you’ll see just how healthy your hair can be.